salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:generate [FILE]

 OPTIONS
-  -d, --typeoutputdir=typeoutputdir                     Specify the directory where the custom metadata will be created
+  -d, --typeoutputdir=typeoutputdir                     [default: force-app/main/default/objects/] Specify the directory
-                                                        (default is 'force-app/main/default/objects')
+                                                        where the custom metadata will be created

   -i, --ignoreunsupported                               Flag to ignore non-supported field types (these fields will not
                                                         be created).
 Default is to create text fields and convert source